grandom-library/grandom-js/media/README.md

 In the root [`media`][url-folder] folder of this repository, you will find the following asset files:

-- `logo-dark.svg`: SVG of the dark version of the logo.
+- `logo-package-template.ai`: Adobe Illustrator template file for each logos of the packages.
-- `logo-light.svg`: SVG of the light version of the logo.
+- `logo-*.ai`: Adobe Illustrator source files of the light and dark versions of the logos.
-- `logo-package.ai`: Adobe Illustrator source file of the light and dark versions of the logo for packages.
+- `logo-*-dark.svg`: SVGs of the dark versions of the logos.
-- `logo.ai`: Adobe Illustrator source file of the light and dark versions of the logo.
+- `logo-*-light.svg`: SVGs of the light versions of the logos.

 Feel free to use these files in accordance with the license terms.